mats-bb/DataAnalysis-OLTP-DWH/README.md

 # About
-"Reverse engineering" Komplett.no to get a deeper understanding of datamodeling concepts.
+Using komplett.no as a reference to build an operational database as well as a data warehouse, to get a deeper understanding of datamodeling concepts.
 See raw .svg file for current ERD progress.

 ## Ideas
 - Build OLTP system